LifeisaJourney/project2/README.md

 ## FIND ME A DOC!

   The idea of this website is to find the nearest doctor based on the input for your zipcode entered.
-The zipcode will pull from an API that lists the closest doctor that is still accepting new patients.
-The API will then lists all the doctors onto a map.
-There is a limit cap of ten miles on the search radius.
-Every search inquery will bring up ten results.
+The return results will lists all doctors on a map and list based on distance.
+Each search inquery will return ten results, with a search radius of ten miles.

+  On the backend of the website, the zipcode is converted into longitude and lattitude for API search parameters.
+That data will be used to pull from BetterDoctor API that lists the closest doctors that are still accepting new patients.
+Then using MapBox, I rendered the doctor offices as markers on the map.
+This website pulls data from three API's (Mapbox, Google Map, and BetterDoctor) with access token fully hidden.
+Google API was used to convert zipcode into longitude and lattitude.

 <br>